A decompositional framework for process theories in spacetime: Conclusions

 \subsection{Summary}

-In this work, we have developed a framework for studying processes theories in a fixed background causal structure.
+In this work, we have developed a framework for studying process theories in a fixed background spacetime.
 We have argued that only relying on the signalling structure of processes for this purpose does not necessarily give us a sufficient condition for embeddability of processes into spacetime.
 Indeed, as we have shown this is not even the case in classical theory, unless we only consider deterministic processes.
 Instead, one must use the decompositional structure of processes.
 We then related the question of embeddability to a purely order-theoretic concept, defining a preorder on the framed partial orders associated to the decompositions of processes and showing the existence of minimal representatives.
 The latter tell us everything we need to know, not just about embeddability but also the decompositional structure of processes.
-This hints at a deep connection between order theory and the basic axioms of process theory.
-Thus, studying minimal representatives, besides giving further insights into the framework, is also interesting for understanding the decompositional structure of process theories in general.
+Hence, in this work, order theory has proved a key tool for studying the decomposition of processes in process theories.

 We have also considered which minimal representatives are irrelevant when restricting to specific (classes of) process theories, due to there existing a more useful minimal representative that is an implementation whenever the irrelevant minimal representative is an implementation.
-We found all the relevant minimal representatives for causal theories for zero or one input(s) and less than three outputs as well as for two inputs and two outputs.
+We found all the relevant minimal representatives for terminal theories for zero or one input(s) and less than three outputs as well as for two inputs and two outputs.
 In particular, we found that for one input and three outputs as well as two inputs and two outputs, there is an infinite number of minimal representatives, which we called zigzags, whose causal structure has not been studied before.
 We showed that for theories with an appropriate notion of copying all minimal representatives which have internal non-minimal elements are irrelevant and for quantum theory we showed that the zigzag minimal representatives are not irrelevant.